-Chicago O’Hare International Airport is home to four animal relief areas—three outdoor areas and one relief station inside airport security.
-These amenities are located on the lower levels of Terminals 1, 2, and 5.
+Chicago O’Hare International Airport is home to six animal relief areas—four outdoor areas and two relief stations inside airport security.
+These amenities are located at the Multi-Modal Facility, and on the lower levels of Terminals 1, 2, and 5.
 The areas include grass, gravel, and/or wood chips to assist with fussy animal behavior.
 As with most airports, these outdoor Chicago O’Hare pet relief areas are located outside of security, so pet owners must go through TSA airport screening to get to their flights.
-The indoor O’Hare pet relief area is in the Terminal 3 Rotunda.
+The indoor O’Hare pet relief areas are both located in Terminal 3.

 Terminal Guide for Chicago O’Hare Airport Pet Relief Areas